coryasilva/squrll/README.md

   - `ANY`
   - `NOT ANY`
   - `ALL`
+- Vet the implementation of `count`
 - Consider allowing some operators to be disabled: `settings.disabledOperators: {}`
-- Vet the implementation of `count`
+- Consider using cb-validator to further confine literals